18 min read

 Overview

-Getting data to and from a blockchain necessarily requires transferring a lot of information between your system and the network.
-To optimize the performance of your QuickNode endpoint and keep your dApps running smoothly while minimizing costs, it's crucial to know how to make effective RPC calls to the network.
-In this guide, we've outlined essential best practices for doing just that:
+Getting data to and from a blockchain requires transferring large amounts of information between your system and the network.
+To optimize your QuickNode endpoint's performance and keep your dApps running smoothly while minimizing costs, it's essential to implement efficient RPC calls.
+This guide outlines proven best practices for making effective RPC calls to the network, helping you build faster and more cost-effective blockchain applications:

 Feel free to bookmark this page for future reference.
 If you have any questions, don't hesitate to reach out to us on Discord or Twitter.